AbhinavHaridas/IMDB-Clone/README.md

 # IMDb Clone

 This is a simple IMDb clone built using Flutter.
-The app provides users with the ability to browse movies, TV shows.
+The app provides users with the ability to browse movies and TV shows.
 Users can also create an account and log in
 <br/>

 ## Features